 Experiencing negative or challenging emotions

 Stress is one challenging emotion, but so are feelings of anxiety, loneliness, restfulness, and anger.
 It’s not uncommon for addicts to turn to drugs or alcohol as a way to try and combat or hide from these feelings but it’s important to understand that this will put you back in the same position you were in before rehab.
+You should know that the ohana has a great blog to help.
 Consider what you’ve learnt during your time at the rehabilitation centre and try to take it on board during times of crisis.